freenas/freenas-docs/userguide/install.rst

 #.
 If any pools are encrypted, **remember** to set a passphrase
     and download a copy of the encryption key and the latest recovery key.
-    After the upgrade is complete, use the instructions in :ref:`Importing an Encrypted Pool` to import the encrypted pools.
+    After the upgrade is complete, use the instructions in :ref:`Importing a Pool` to import the encrypted pools.

 #.
 Warn users that the %brand% shares will be unavailable during the
     upgrade; it is recommended to schedule the upgrade for a time